bananasplitfest/bananasplitfest.github.io/source/events/5k-banana-run/index.md

 - "City of Latrobe"
 masthead: 'masthead-5k-run.jpg'
 ---

+### Online Registration closed
+You can still register for this year's 5K Banana Run!
+Just stop by early packet pickup on Friday, August 26th between 4:30 and 6pm at Latrobe Little League Concession stand.
+You can also mail your registration form to the chamber offices at PO Box 463, Latrobe, PA 15650.
+Use the link above to download a form.

 ### Event details and schedule
 + August 27th, 2016
 + Registration opens at 7:30am